collabnix/community/content/en/docs/devops/_index.md

 ---
-title: "DevOps Tools"
+title: "DevOps"
-linkTitle: "DevOps Tools"
+linkTitle: "DevOps"
 weight: 100
 description: >-
-     A Curated List of DevOps Tools and Technologies
+     A Curated List of DevOps, Tools and Technologies
 ---

 ## Who are DevOps Engineers?